01-edu/public/subjects/costumeprofit.en.md

 Input will be given as 6 arguments, your output should be displayed as standard output.

+In the output put '\n' at the end.

 Input: `./main **a** **b** **c** **d** **e** **f**`

 ```console